 Undergraduates must receive a C- equivalent or better in order to be eligible for the transfer of credit.

 |University of Melbourne Grade||UMD Grade|

 The University of Melbourne offers study abroad and exchange students a range of accommodation options to suit different personalities, budgets and lifestyles.
+On-campus housing is guaranteed for visiting exchange students.
 A variety of options are available including: